peteroupc/peteroupc.github.io/uniformsum.md

       if bern.geometric_bag(bag)==1: return 0

 def ratio_of_uniform(bern):
-    """ Exact simulation of the ratio of uniform random numbers."""
+    """ Exact simulation of the ratio of uniform random variates."""
     # First, simulate the integer part
     if bern.randbit():
        # This is 0 to 1, which follows a uniform distribution